-Deferred outflows increased \$17.7 million, or 68.5%, in 2017, primarily due to the recognition deferred outflows of resources related to pension obligations and the difference between projected and actual investment return for the measurement period.
-The issuance of the 2017A and 2017B bonds in 2017 also cause the amount to increase over the prior year.
+Deferred outflows increased \$17.7 million, or 68.5%, in 2017, primarily due to the recognition of deferred outflows of resources related to pension obligations, primarily attributable to the difference between projected and actual investment return for the measurement period.
+The issuance of the 2017A and 2017B refunding bonds in 2017 also resulted in an increase over the prior year.